-A technical expert performed an aseptic dissection of the skin, muscle tissue, and periosteum of the femur and tibia bones of the hind limbs of euthanized rat, following the Ridzuan protocol (44).
-The next steps included the removal of bone epiphyses and medullary irrigation at one end with a culture medium-loaded syringe.
+Aseptic dissection of the skin, muscle tissue, and periosteum of the femur and tibia bones of the hind limbs of euthanized rats was performed, following the Ridzuan protocol (44).
+The epiphyses of these bones were removed and the medullary lavage was performed at one end with a syringe loaded with culture medium.
 The collected lavage was mechanically disintegrated with the same syringes and washed twice with culture medium.
-The entire cells were counted and seeded in culture flasks at a concentration of 5 x 105 cells for each flask.
-The primary culture (P0) was considered established when 95 % confluence was complete.
+The total number of cells were counted and seeded in culture flasks at a concentration of 5x105 cells for each flask.
+At the time of completing 95 % confluence, the primary culture (P0) was considered established.